How to Use EQ in Mastering, Even if You Never Master Your Own Songs

 You want some of the boom, and some of the shrill.

 You want that balance between the frequencies that creates a realistic and pleasant-sounding instrument.
 That’s what you try to do when you’re moving the mic around before recording.

-check it out And it’s the same things you’re trying to do when you’re mixing any instrument.
+And it’s the same things you’re trying to do when you’re mixing any instrument.

 But something happens when you start thinking of EQ in mastering.
 You get scared.
 Even though you’ve used EQ in every other aspect of the production process.

 Granted, EQ’ing while you’re mixing is more drastic.
 There are bigger cuts, brooder boosts and narrower Q settings.
 That’s just how you approach EQ during mixing.
 With more surgical precision.

 Mastering is a little more subtle than that.
 In mixing the balance comes from cutting out frequencies on one instrument to make room for another.